 where the formula is the combination of independent and dependent variables, data is the name of the dataset, the method is the objective, and control is your system requirement.

 If you want to develop your project based on kernel-based machine learning algorithms, then you can use this R package for machine learning.
 This package is used for SVM, kernel feature analysis, ranking algorithm, dot product primitives, Gaussian process, and many more.
 KernLab is widely used for SVM implementations.

 There are various kernel functions available.
 Some kernel functions are mentioned here: polydot (polynomial kernel function), tanhdot (hyperbolic tangent kernel Function), laplacedot (laplacian kernel function), etc. These functions are used for performing pattern recognition problems.
 But users can use their kernel functions instead of predefined kernel functions.

-If you want to develop your machine learning application using the artificial neural network (ANN), then this nnet package might help you in this regard.
-It is one of the most popular and easy to implement a package of neural networks.
+If you want to develop your machine learning application using the artificial neural network (ANN), this nnet package might help you.
+It is one of the most popular and easy implement a package of neural networks.
 But it’s a limitation that is it’s a single layer of nodes.